Measurement and Probability in Relativistic Quantum Mechanics: Probability

 For each $\alpha$, $m_{\alpha}$ of the overall system/en\-vi\-ron\-ment/an\-cilla states correspond to the system outcome $\alpha$, so the probability for this outcome is

 which is just the Born rule.
 (This assumes the additivity of probabilities, but it is possible to come to the same conclusion without making this assumption \cite{zurek05}.)
-The derivation can then be extended to irrational $\sqr{\psi_{\sysS}^{\alpha}}$ by continuity.
+Now, the above clearly requires that $\sqr{\psi^{\alpha}_{\sysS}}$ is a rational number, since $m_{\alpha}$ and $M$ are both natural numbers.
+Nevertheless, the derivation can be extended to to irrational $\sqr{\psi_{\sysS}^{\alpha}}$ by continuity.

+(Zurek also addresses``Born's Rule for Continuous Spectra'' in an appendix to \refcite{zurek05}, in a non-relativistic context.
+Providing a relativistic generalization of this will be considered in future work.
+However, as previously noted, this should not fundamentally change the conclusions of the present work.)

 Of course, this only establishes the probability interpretation for the coefficients of branch states such as $\ket{e^{\alpha},s^{\alpha}}$ in the expansion of the state of the universe.
 It is not immediately clear how such an assignment of probabilities, essentially for a state of the entire universe, relates to the statistics of the physical results of measurement processes occurring within the universe.
 To clearly establish this relationship, let us consider how such statistics are computed.